A comparison theorem for semi-abelian schemes over a smooth curve: Twisted syntomic complexes for Dieudonn e crystals

-The following lemma explains how the topos $E^{1,\phi}$ gives rise to $(1,\phi)$-modules.
+The following lemma explains how the topos $E^{1,\varphi}$ gives rise to $(1,\varphi)$-modules.

-\begin{lem} Assume now that $(E,A)$ is a ringed topos and that $A$ is equipped with a given endomorphism $F$.
-Let $(F)$ denote the endomorphism of the ringed topos $(E,A)$ which is the identity of $E$ together with $F$.
-Let us consider the category $Mod^{1,\phi}(E,(A,F))$ (or simply $Mod^{1,\phi}(E,A)$ if there is no ambiguity about $F$) where:
+\begin{lem} Assume that $(E,A)$ is a ringed topos, and that $A$ is equipped with a given endomorphism $F$.
+Let $(F)$ denote the endomorphism of the ringed topos $(E,A)$ whose underlying morphism of topoi is the identity of $E$ and whose underlying morphism of rings is $F$.
+Let us consider the category $Mod^{1,\varphi}(E,(A,F))$ (or simply $Mod^{1,\varphi}(E,A)$ if there is no ambiguity about $F$) where: